-11 a.
-There shall be a Board of Church and Society (the board) whose function is defined in 12 ¶ 629 of the 2016 Book of Discipline.
-The membership of the board shall be the two persons 13 elected by the Annual Conference whose specific responsibility is Church and Society, plus all 14 the other members of the Transforming Communities Vision Team, plus a member named by 15 the conference United Methodist Women.
-The board relates to the General Board of Church 16 and Society, and to the Transforming Communities Vision Team.
-The board is accountable to 17 the Transforming Communities Vision Team and to the Annual Conference, and is funded 18 through the Transforming Communities Vision Team portion of the budget.
-The board shall 19 name the Peace with Justice Coordinator.

-20 b.
-There shall be a Board of Global Ministries (the board) whose function is defined in § 633 21 of the 2016 Book of Discipline.
-The membership of the board shall be the two persons elected 22 by the Annual Conference whose specific responsibility is Global Ministries, plus all the other 23 members of the Transforming Communities Vision Team, including the Secretary of Global 24 Ministries, plus a member named by the conference United Methodist Women.
-The board 25 relates to the General Board of Global Ministries, and to the Transforming Communities Vision 26 Team.
-The board is accountable to the Transforming Communities Vision Team and to the 27 Annual Conference, and is funded through the Transforming Communities Vision Team portion of the budget.
-28 c.
+- a.
+There shall be a Board of Church and Society (the board) whose function is defined in ¶ 629 of the 2016 Book of Discipline.
+The membership of the board shall be the two persons elected by the Annual Conference whose specific responsibility is Church and Society, plus all the other members of the Transforming Communities Vision Team, plus a member named by the conference United Methodist Women.
+The board relates to the General Board of Church and Society, and to the Transforming Communities Vision Team.
+The board is accountable to the Transforming Communities Vision Team and to the Annual Conference, and is funded through the Transforming Communities Vision Team portion of the budget.
+The board shall name the Peace with Justice Coordinator. - b.
+There shall be a Board of Global Ministries (the board) whose function is defined in ¶ 633 of the 2016 Book of Discipline.
+The membership of the board shall be the two persons elected by the Annual Conference whose specific responsibility is Global Ministries, plus all the other members of the Transforming Communities Vision Team, including the Secretary of Global Ministries, plus a member named by the conference United Methodist Women.
+The board relates to the General Board of Global Ministries, and to the Transforming Communities Vision Team.
+The board is accountable to the Transforming Communities Vision Team and to the Annual Conference, and is funded through the Transforming Communities Vision Team portion of the budget. - c.
 There shall be a Committee on Native American Ministries (the committee) whose function is defined in ¶ 654 of the 2016 Book of Discipline.
-The membership of the committee shall be the two persons elected by the Annual Conference whose specific responsibility is Native American Ministries, plus all the other members of the Transforming Communities Vision
+The membership of the committee shall be the two persons elected by the Annual Conference whose specific responsibility is Native American Ministries, plus all the other members of the Transforming Communities Vision Team.

-Team.
 The committee relates to the Transforming Communities Vision Team.
-The committee is accountable to the Transforming Communities Vision Team and to the Annual

-- Conference, and is funded through the Transforming Communities Vision Team portion of the budget. - d.
+The committee is accountable to the Transforming Communities Vision Team and to the Annual Conference, and is funded through the Transforming Communities Vision Team portion of the budget. - d.
 There shall be a Committee on The Advance (the committee) whose function is defined in ¶ 656 of the 2016 Book of Discipline.
-The membership of the committee shall be the two - persons elected by the Annual Conference whose specific responsibility is The Advance, plus all the other members of the Transforming Communities Vision Team.
-The committee relates - to the Transforming Communities Vision Team.
-The committee is accountable to the Transforming Communities Vision Team and to the Annual Conference, and is funded through - 43 the Transforming Communities Vision Team portion of the budget. - e.
+The membership of the committee shall be the two persons elected by the Annual Conference whose specific responsibility is The Advance, plus all the other members of the Transforming Communities Vision Team.
+The committee relates to the Transforming Communities Vision Team.
+The committee is accountable to the Transforming Communities Vision Team and to the Annual Conference, and is funded through the Transforming Communities Vision Team portion of the budget. - e.
 There shall be a Committee on Criminal Justice and Mercy Ministries (the committee) whose function is defined in ¶ 657 of the 2016 Book of Discipline.
-The membership of the - 46 committee shall be the two persons elected by the Annual Conference whose specific - 47 responsibility is Criminal Justice and Mercy Ministries, plus all the other members of the - 48 Transforming Communities Vision Team.
-The committee relates to the Transforming - 49 Communities Vision Team.
-The committee is accountable to the Transforming Communities - 50 Vision Team and to the Annual Conference, and is funded through the Transforming - 51 Communities Vision Team portion of the budget
+The membership of the committee shall be the two persons elected by the Annual Conference whose specific responsibility is Criminal Justice and Mercy Ministries, plus all the other members of the Transforming Communities Vision Team.
+The committee relates to the Transforming Communities Vision Team and to the Annual Conference, and is funded through the Transforming Communities Vision Team portion of the budget these agencies is directly accountable to the Annual Conference, reports to the Annual Conference, and is funded through the budget of the Annual Conference, unless otherwise specified by the Book of Discipline.
+Each of these agencies shall have one representative on the Uniting Table for support of the missional emphases of the Uniting Table and Vision Teams.

-52 Administrative Agencies
+Administrative Agencies